noob4ik/tutorials/dice-game/README.md

 `RefCell` here is needed to provide interior mutability since `thread_local!` assume that its content is immutable.

-Then let's write a functions that parses requests and perform them.
-There are Request and Response enums that could be serialized and deserialized by `serde`.
+Then let's write a functions that parses and performs requests.
+There are Request and Response in [`request_response.rs`](backend/src/request_response.rs) enums that could be serialized and deserialized by `serde`.
 They are supposed to be used for deserialize requests and make responses.
 With great power of `serde_json` this function can be implemented like this:

 ```Rust
 fn do_request(req: String) -> AppResult<Value> {